KavyaHarigol/M2-EmbSys/CaseStudy/Complex Embedded System/Readme.md

 - Memory Unit: The smart watch also contains the memory to store the information from the sensors or any other data.

-- Indicator(LED & display): The display unit consists on LCD or OLED for better picture quality and viewing angles or informaion and they also provide better battery life.
+- LED & Display: The display unit consists on LCD or OLED for better picture quality and viewing angles or informaion and they also provide better battery life.
+The LED is used to indicated the changes in the sensors value, low battery indication etc.